-Would you love to study Egyptology but are unable to commit to a degree programme?
+Do you want to study Egyptology but are unable to commit to a degree programme?
 Or do you want to focus on just one specific aspect of Ancient Egyptian history or culture?
 If so, you may be interested in the University of Manchester’s short courses in Egyptology.

-Each of these courses has been devised by the Egyptologist and author Dr Joyce Tyldesley and attracts students from all over the world.
-There are two intake sessions each year (May 15th and October 15th) and students who successfully complete all of the activities and regularly take part in the group discussions will be awarded a certificate of completion.
+These courses were devised by Egyptologists Dr Joyce Tyldesley and Dr Nicky Nielsen and attract students from all over the world.
+There are two intake sessions each year – May 15th and October 15th – and students who successfully complete all of the activities and regularly take part in the group discussions will be awarded a certificate of completion.

 - Queens of Ancient Egypt – This course explores the developing role of Egypt’s queens and royal women throughout Egyptian history, with a particular emphasis on the queens of the New Kingdom and the Ptolemaic Empire.